Games & Quizzes

 operation in which organ or tissue is transplanted. move or transfer something to another place or situation.

 person or thing that is being discussed, described, or dealt with.
-Citizens of an area or country. cause or force person or thing to undergo.
+Areas of study at school, e.g. math, history. cause or force person or thing to undergo.

 /ˈdäktər/